How much will my baby sleep?

-Whatever this pattern is, it’s unlikely to fit in with yours.
-Newborns don’t know the difference between night and day, and it’s very normal for babies to wake up regularly.
-You’ll probably be up several times during the night to feed, change and comfort your baby.
+Their pattern is unlikely to fit with yours.
+Newborns cannot tell the difference between night and day, and it is very normal for them to wake up.
+You can expect to get up a few times during the night to feed, change or comfort your baby.

-Even though this is normal it can be very difficult to cope with if your body is recovering from birth and you’re adjusting to life with the newest member of your family.
+Even though this is normal it can be very hard to cope with when your body is recovering from birth and you are getting used to life with the newest member of your family.

-Apart from feeling extremely tired, if you’re having sleepless nights you may also feel:
+Apart from being tired, if you are having sleepless nights, you may also feel:

 - hungrier than usual.

-A lack of sleep can also lower your immune system, making you less able to fight off infections.
+A lack of sleep can also lower your immune system, so you are less able to fight off infections.

 Having a good night’s sleep may seem impossible right now.
-But there are things you can do to make it a little easier, until your baby starts sleeping for longer stretches, or through the night.
+But there are things you can do to make things a little easier, until your baby starts sleeping for longer stretches, or through the night.

 Talk to other parents

-If you’re a first-time parent, you may be anxious about the best way for you and your baby to sleep safely.
+If you are a first-time parent, you may be anxious about the best way for you and your baby to sleep safely.
 If you’re not sleeping well, this can increase your anxiety levels.

-The safest place for your baby to sleep is in a separate cot or moses basket in the same room as you for the first 6 months, even during the day.
+The safest place for your baby to sleep is in a cot or a Moses basket, in the same room as you for the first 6 months, even during the day.
 ALWAYS sleep your baby on their BACK in a CLEAR cot or sleep space (free of bumpers, toys and pillows).

-Some parents choose to share a bed with their babies.
-If you want to do this, try to follow the advice provided by The Lullaby Trust.
-Following this advice can help reduce the risk of sudden infant death syndrome (SIDS), which is commonly known as cot death.
+Some parents choose to share a bed with their baby.
+If you want to do this, try to follow the co-sleeping advice from The Lullaby Trust.
+These guidelines help reduce the risk of sudden infant death syndrome (SIDS), which used to be known as cot death.

-Never sleep on a sofa or armchair with your baby, this can increase the risk of SIDS by 50 times.
+Never sleep on a sofa, or in an armchair, with your baby.
+This can increase the risk of SIDS by 50 times.

 Sleep when your baby sleeps

-If your partner goes back to work and needs to sleep well from Monday to Friday, let them do more at weekends.
-Perhaps they can take the baby downstairs for a few hours in the morning at weekends or for a couple of hours in the afternoon, so you can catch up on your sleep.
+If your partner works on weekdays, so needs to sleep well from Monday to Friday, let them do more at weekends.
+Perhaps they can take your baby downstairs for a few hours in the morning, or for a couple of hours after lunch, so you can catch up on your sleep.

-“I would sleep next to the cot from Sunday to Thursday because my partner went at work early.
-He would then sleep next to the cot Friday and Saturday and sort the first feed of the day, so I could have a lie in and catch up on my sleep.”
+“I would sleep next to the cot from Sunday to Thursday because my partner went to work early.
+He would then sleep next to the cot Friday and Saturday and sort the first feed of the day, so I could have a lie-in and catch up on my sleep.”

-Life will feel a bit more hectic after you have a baby and you may find it more difficult to stay on top of things, especially round the house.
-This will be even harder if you’re sleep deprived, your energy levels are down and you’re having trouble thinking clearly.
+Life will feel pretty hectic, once you have had your baby.
+You may find it tricky to stay on top of things, especially around the house.
+This will be even harder if you are sleep-deprived, because your energy levels will be low, and you may not be thinking clearly.

-Make life easier for yourself and slow down.
-Your priority right now is your baby, who is probably demanding all your attention for most of the day.
-Leave the washing up or ask someone else to do it.
-Do your food shopping online and forget about cooking complicated recipes.
+Make life easier for yourself, and slow down.
+The main thing that matters right now is your baby.
+Leave the cleaning or ask someone else to do it.
+Do your food shopping online, and make simple meals.
+Sometimes, muddling through is enough.

 “Batch cooking meals and storing these in the freezer is very useful, especially on the more difficult days when you don’t have any energy to cook.”

-- having a warm bath in the evening
+- Have a warm bath in the evening.

-This may sound dramatic, but when you’re having poor sleep and you’re overwhelmed, it can sometimes feel like every day rolls into one and the nights never end.
+When you are having broken sleep and feeling overwhelmed, it can feel like the days roll into one, and the nights never end.
 It can help to focus on the fact that this will pass.
-It may be tough now, but eventually your baby will start sleeping for longer and so will you.
+It may be tough now, but your baby will start sleeping for longer and so will you.

-If one bad night can make you irritable, it’s no surprise that weeks or months of sleep deprivation can lead to mental health problems such as depression and anxiety.
+If one bad night can make you grumpy, it is no surprise that weeks or months of being sleep deprived can lead to mental health problems, such as depression and anxiety.

-If you’re feeling low, remember that you’re not alone.
+If you are feeling low, you are not alone.
 Up to 1 in 5 women develop mental health problems during pregnancy or in the first year after childbirth.
 More than 1 in 10 will have postnatal depression (PND).

-It’s natural to feel a bit emotional in the first few months after giving birth.
-But if you’re having negative feelings that won’t go away, this could be a sign of something more serious.
+It is natural to have a lot of strong feelings in the first few months after giving birth.
+But if your negative feelings will not go away, that could be a sign of something more severe.

-Some women may find it hard to talk about feeling low at a time when everyone expects them to be happy, but no one is going to judge you.
+Some parents may find it hard to talk about feeling low, at a time when everyone expects them to be happy, but no one is going to judge you.
 Tell your health visitor or GP how you feel.
-They will help you find the treatment and support you need to manage your symptoms and stay well.
+They can help you find the treatment and support you need to manage your symptoms and get better.